mrehanamjad/Quran40/README.md

 - Intuitive interface for a streamlined learning experience.
 - User-selectable language preference.
 - Local storage retains your language choice for future visits.
+- Responsive design for optimal viewing on any device.

 **Technologies:**